17 Effective SEO Techniques to Drive Organic Traffic in 2023

 However, don’t expect your website to appear on the first page of Google simply by creating keyword-focused content.
 It’s not enough to look at keywords alone; we need to look at the context around them.
 Also referred to as “user intent,” you must pay attention to what your users are looking for.

 Here are two things in particular you should consider:

 A) Know Your Target Audience

-What kind of content you’ll create will depend on your audience.
-The better you know them — their location, age, and likes— the better the content you’ll create (and the better your SEO).
+The type of content you’ll create will depend entirely on your audience.
+The better you know them — their location, age, interests, etc. — the better the content you’ll create (and the better your SEO).

 - Mobile users searching for Android help

 - Star Wars fans looking for droids

 - Robotics enthusiasts looking for information about Androids

 If you don’t understand your target audience, you could risk creating content for all these topics.
 That won’t win you rankings or readers because you can’t please everyone with a single piece of content optimized for such a broad term.